gitmarek/supercollider-nanoKONTROL2/README.md

 The code reads controller MIDI data and maps them linearly (0,127) -> (0,1) to buses at control rate.

-If a scene changes (by pressing Tracks buttons) then the knobs or faders have to be set at the previous value for that scene, so they do not jump discontinuously.
+If a scene changes (by pressing Track buttons) then the knobs or faders have to be set at the previous value for that scene, so they do not jump discontinuously.

 The meaning of buttons (S, M, R) is somewhat unusual:

-1. if S (slow) is pressed, then the adjacent fader or knob reacts to changes very slowly (10 times slower);
+1. if S (slow) is pressed, then the adjacent fader or knob reacts to changes very slowly around the previous value;
 2. if M (mute) is pressed, then the adjacent fader or knob does not react to changes until the button is released; then it assumes a new value in a discontinuous way;